NJ’s Offshore Wind Fiasco P3

 April 11, 2024 at about 7am, I got a call from a friend, “There’s a dead whale washed up on the beach in front of my house.”
 I had to check it out.
 I took some photos and videos and stuck around for about two hours to soak in the scene.
 While on the beach, I saw another whale (possibly more than one) breach four times out in the distance.
 I pointed it out to three ladies standing near me and they managed to see one of the blows, their first ever.
 It was exciting for them.
 However these very distinct and pronounced blows sent an eerie chill down my spine.
 The hair on my arms stood up like a porcupine.
 Was that the mother?

 This wasn’t my first stranding event.
-For me it all started on December 24, 2020 when a dead humpback washed ashore in Barnegat Light.
-I made a short video to document the event, view it here.
-Being a saltwater angler, I frequently fish alongside whales both inshore and offshore.
+For me it all started on December 24, 2020 when a dead humpback washed ashore in Barnegat Light at the north end of Long Beach Island.
+I made a short video to document the event.
+(See end of post under 12/24/20 Event) Being a saltwater angler, I frequently fish alongside whales both inshore and offshore.
 But this event really got me thinking, reading and researching.
 Since then, I went out of my way to witness first hand as many local strandings as possible.
 Little did I know at the time that there were a lot of events coming!

 In the Northeast United States, developers have spent billions of dollars on offshore wind projects to tap into the lucrative energy markets and access state-level subsidies for carbon-free electricity.
 However, the Bureau Of Ocean Energy Management (BOEM) and the National Marine Fisheries Services (NMFS once known as NOAA Fisheries) have failed to properly assess the offshore wind industry’s impacts on endangered and threatened marine wildlife as well as the fisheries in the western Atlantic.
 And, the Bureau of Safety and Environmental Enforcement (BSEE) has failed to monitor and enforce.
 Still today, they fail to recognize the cumulative impacts which ongoing geophysical and geotechnical survey operations have on cetaceans and other marine life.